JoshSJKim/FCC-FEDL-Bootstrap/README.md

 - Note the use of `.target:` selector

-## Target Even Elements Using jQuery
+## Target Odd/Even Elements Using jQuery

 - target elements using `:odd` or `:even` selectors
 - Note that jQuery is `zero-indexed`